No matter how much experience you have running pay-per-click (PPC) ads, a checklist will help you manage your time.

-This data will help you stop running ads that don’t perform well and add new ad variations to see if you can beat your control for your highest performing ads.
+This data will help you stop running google ads that don’t perform well and add new ad variations to see if you can beat your control for your highest-performing Google ads.

 Studies have shown that using remarketing ads generate a higher ROI because they bring back potential customers that didn’t convert the first time.
 Many people who come back to a brand through remarketing end up converting.

 Here are some common monthly PPC tasks to add to your checklist:

 Check your account to ensure you’re targeting the right google search network, devices, languages, locations, and any other specific demographics you have set.